 Restoration (Cleaning Vinyl & Hard Plastic dolls)

 -first of all, do as little as necessary -strong cleaning products can break down vinyl & spot removers can cause bleaching over time

 - clean body with gentle detergent solution, or product made for vinyl dolls - don't immerse

-- clean hair with fabric softener, combing through gently & set with narrow rollers set vertically on doll's head - let air dry at least 24 hours, face down
+- clean hair with gentle detergent, combing through gently & set with narrow rollers set vertically on doll's head - let air dry at least 24 hours, face down

 - eyes- a drop of fine household oil then place doll face down (if mildew present, use alcohol first)